smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/README.md

 After having the dataset, data curation is done to

-  i. mix the prepared samples with background noise ii. split the data samples into test set and train set iii. upload into Edge Impulse project
+  1. mix the prepared samples with background noise
+  2. split the data samples into test set and train set
+  3. upload into Edge Impulse project

 This can be done by using this [Google Colab](https://colab.research.google.com/github/smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/blob/main/ei_audio_dataset_curation.ipynb) file.